Tyler-Washington888/Meta-Minds/README.md

 ## Project Overview

-**Meta-Minds** is a blog app that allows users to create and discover ideas related to the Metaverse.
+**Meta-Minds** is a blog that allows users to create and discover ideas related to Web3.

 <br>

 ## MVP

 - The Meta Minds MVP is a full CRUD, full stack application with a Rails back end and React front end.
-It is fully responsive, styled with CSS and Styled Components.
+It is fully responsive, and styled using CSS.

 <br>